 Homeowners insurance is a critical part of owning a home and is usually required by mortgage companies.
-It protects against internal and external damage to a home and, in some cases, will offer the homeowner protection from liability in the event accidental harm occurs on the property.
-It is specifically limited to damage caused by fires, property crime, water, weather, and other external forces, and it specifically excludes failures caused by normal aging or wear and tear.
+It protects against internal and external damage to a home and offers the homeowner protection from liability in the event they or a member of their family cause injury or damage to a third party.

 The home will have coverage for accidents and damage as well as age-related failure, and in some cases, both types of protection are necessary.
-If a hot water pipe leaks into the ceiling, the home warranty will cover the repair or replacement of the pipe, and the homeowners insurance may cover the damage to the walls, ceiling, carpeting, and any possessions that were damaged as a result of the leak.
+If a hot water pipe bursts and floods the basement, the home warranty will cover the repair or replacement of the pipe, and the homeowners insurance may cover the damage to the walls, ceiling, carpeting, and any possessions that were damaged as a result of the burst pipe.

-Home Warranty Cost Breakdown
+Factors in Calculating Home Warranty Cost

-The cost is usually in the neighborhood of $55 to $150.
+The cost is usually in the neighborhood of $55 to $150, though the exact cost will vary between plans and providers.
 This fee should be clearly laid out in the contract, which should also note whether the fee is per event or per visit.
-For example, if a contractor needs to visit three times for the same repair, will you be charged once, as it’s only one repair, or will you be charged three times?
+For example, if a contractor needs to visit three times for the same repair, will the service fee be charged once, as it’s only one repair, or will it be charged three times for three separate visits?

-Home Warranty Cost: Types of Plans
+Types of Home Warranty Plans

 Most home warranty companies feature plans with different levels of service so customers can select the plan that most closely meets their needs without paying for coverage that doesn’t meet their needs.
 Some companies break their plans down into more specific combinations, but the basic plan structure separates home systems from appliances and then offers add-ons as needed.

 Many system plans include smoke detectors and doorbells that are hard-wired or linked.
 Some policies also include central vacuums, while others list those as add-ons.
-Before choosing a home warranty, you’ll want to closely read what is covered in a system plan and what is not: If your home doesn’t have several of the systems listed in one company’s policy, you may find a more cost-effective plan elsewhere that is a better fit.
+Before choosing a home warranty, it’s a good idea for a homeowner to closely read what is covered in a system plan and what is not.
+If a policy doesn’t list several of the systems, there may be a more cost-effective plan elsewhere that is a better fit.

 Home Warranty Coverage Limits

 First, nearly all policies have a maximum coverage limit.
-This isn’t often an issue, but if multiple systems happen to fail during the policy period, you may run out of coverage—so if the policy paid for the complete replacement of your HVAC system and then the electrical system failed and also needed replacement.
+This isn’t often an issue, but if multiple systems happen to fail during the policy period, it’s possible for homeowners to run out of coverage.
+For instance, if the policy paid for the complete replacement of an HVAC system and then the electrical system failed and also needed replacement.

-Finally, many warranties have conditions that must be met in order for the warranty to apply.
+Finally, many home warranty plans have conditions that must be met in order for the warranty to apply.
 The systems and appliances that are covered must be appropriately serviced and maintained; if the furnace hasn’t been examined by a professional in 15 years and then fails, the warranty company may refuse to cover the replacement cost, whereas the same furnace that has been routinely maintained every 2 years (with the documentation to prove it) may be covered fully.

 American Home Shield

-Customers can choose from three levels of coverage, add the size of your home, decide how much you want to pay for service calls, and determine if you have any add-ons, and American Home Shield will provide a quote.
+Customers can choose from three levels of coverage, add the size of the home, decide how much to pay for service calls, and determine any add-ons, and American Home Shield will provide a quote.

 - ShieldGold is a combination plan that adds nine appliances to the systems covered in ShieldSilver.

-- ShieldPlatinum adds roof leak repairs, HVAC tune-ups, air conditioning refrigerant, and coverage of code violations and permits for the most complete coverage available.
+- ShieldPlatinum adds roof-leak repairs, HVAC tune-ups, air-conditioning refrigerant, and coverage of code violations and permits for the most complete coverage available.